potatocabage/where-the-wind-blows-public/README.md

 # where-the-wind-blows-public
-Here are the scripts in my game (in progress).
+Here are the assets in my game (in progress).